Chipotle Turkey Chili Recipe

 - 1-1/2 teaspoons dried oregano

 - 1 can (16 ounces) kidney beans, rinsed and drained

 - 1 can (15 ounces) garbanzo beans or chickpeas, rinsed and drained

 - 1. Drain chipotle peppers; set aside 2 tablespoons adobo sauce.
 Seed and chop three peppers; set aside.
 (Save remaining peppers and sauce for another use.)

-- 2. In a large Dutch oven or soup kettle coated with cooking spray, cook the turkey, carrots, green pepper, onion, garlic and reserved peppers over medium heat until meat is no longer pink; drain if necessary.
+- 2. In a large saucepan coated with cooking spray, cook the turkey, carrots, green pepper, onion, garlic and reserved peppers over medium heat until meat is no longer pink; drain if necessary.
 Stir in the tomatoes, broth, tomato sauce, oregano, basil, chili powder, cumin and reserved adobo sauce.
 Bring to a boil.
 Reduce heat; cover and simmer for 1 hour.

 - 3. Stir in the beans.
 Cover and simmer for 15-20 minutes or until heated through.
 Yield: 8 servings.

 1 cup: 293 calories, 8g fat (2g saturated fat), 56mg cholesterol, 844mg sodium, 35g carbohydrate (7g sugars, 9g fiber), 22g protein.
 Diabetic Exchanges: 3 lean meat, 3 vegetable, 1 starch.